elsemikk/Ceratopipra_rubrocapilla_Phylogeography/README.md

 Instructions for replicating the map illustrating the genetic gradient across *C. rubrocapilla* are in the file `3_Structure/3.5aa_gradients.md`.
 The input data for this analysis is `Ceratopipra_rubrocapilla.GBSPipfilbwa.allsites.filtered.genicintergenic.forSVD.AC0.37_0.2_5_20.0.vcf.gz`, found in the folder `1_Datasets/1.3a_genotyping/filteredSNPs`.
 The metadata file with the coordinates for each sample is in the folder `3_Structure/3.1aa_PCA`

 ### pi, dxy, and Fst estimates
 Instructions for replicating the estimates of pi, dxy, and Fst are in the file `3_Structure/3.3aa_pixy.md`, and the code for calculating the genome-wide averages is in the R markdown file `3_Structure/3.3aa_pixy.Rmd`.
+The raw output is in the folder `3_Structure/3.3aa_pixy`.

 ### Tajima's D
 Instructions for replicating the Tajima's D estimates are in the file `4_Demography/4.2_tajimasD.md` and the raw results are in the folder `4_Demography/4.2_tajimasD`.
 The input dataset for Tajima's D is `Ceratopipra_rubrocapilla.GBSPipfilbwa.allsites.filtered.genicintergenic.forSVD.AC0.37_0.2_5_20.0.vcf.gz` which is in the folder `/1_Datasets/1.3a_genotyping/filteredSNPs`.